Rishikeshcode07/Blinkit-Sales-Analysis-Dashboard/README.md

   * 🧮 DAX (Data Analysis Expressions) – Custom measures and calculations for KPIs

+  * 🐍 Python (Jupyter Notebook) – Additional exploratory data analysis, visualizations, and validation of insights using the file Blinkit-Analysis-in-Python.ipynb 🔬📊

 This combination replicates a real‑world BI workflow used in many analytics teams. 🧑‍💻

 👨‍💻 Who Can Benefit From This Project?
 This repository is especially helpful for:

-  * 🧑‍🎓 Students learning Power BI, Excel, and data analytics
+  * 🧑‍🎓 Students learning Python, Power BI, Excel, and data analytics

   * 📊 Entry‑level and aspiring Data Analysts / BI Developers building their portfolio